 In 1869, the Cincinnati Red Stockings, took the bull by the horns and started paying baseball players to play baseball for the Red Stockings.

-The Cincinnati Reds or at that time the Red Stockings recruited the best players money could find paying $600 to $1,400 for the season of play.
+The Cincinnati team instead of being the Red Stockings what if they had been call the team from the city of the dancing pig which recruited the best players money could find paying $600 to $1,400 for the season of play.
 Harry Wright, a player and the teams manager is credited with putting this ball into play.

 Use any date you will for the starting of baseball, 1869 is the year, professional baseball playing in America and this pay for play or play for pay was birthed.